Abhishek010397/LambdaDataPipeline/README.md

 To provide Administrative permission to the Task scheduler

    1.Open Command Prompt As Administartor
    2.Run the following Command

 		 SCHTASKS /Create /TN "Name" /SC (HOUR/Minute Of your choice) /MO 5(5 denotes no. of minutes) /TR:Path/to/the/loggedin/User/filename.bat(C:\User\Abhi)\f.bat) /RU Username
 		 /RP Password /RL HIGHEST(to run the script with higher privilleges)

+   3. To delete any tasks from task scheduler

+                 SCHTASKS /delete /TN "taskname"

+   4. To disable a task in the task scheduler

+                 Disable-ScheduledTask -TaskName "SystemScan"

 To run Shell-Script as a Cron job in Linux Machine: